- Download our Moving to Bangkok Guide (PDF)

-Expats who are considering moving to the Thai capital may wonder about how children in Bangkok keep themselves busy.
-Despite its frenetic nature, however, there are plenty of child-friendly activities and attractions in the city.
+Expats considering moving to the Thai capital may wonder about how children in Bangkok keep themselves busy.
+Despite the city's frenetic nature, however, there are plenty of child-friendly activities and attractions in Bangkok.

 Outdoor activities for kids in Bangkok

 When the Thai summer is in full swing, families can head down to one of the many water parks in Bangkok.
 Siam Park City is one of the most popular of these.
 Children of all ages can spend an entire day riding down the slippery slides or splashing in its countless pools.
 There is also an amusement park with rides and activities to suit all ages.
 Other popular parks include the Pororo Water Park and Fantasia Lagoon, which is situated on the roof of the Mall Bangkae.

 Indoor activities for kids in Bangkok

-One of the most interesting children's activities in Bangkok is KidZania, a scaled-down indoor city where children can play at being grown-ups and take part in the local 'economy'.
+One of the most novel children's activities in Bangkok is KidZania, a scaled-down indoor city where children get an opportunity to be grown-ups and take part in the local 'economy'.
 Here, children can be everything from dentists to mechanics in a controlled environment, learning and having fun while earning in KidZo – the official currency of KidZania.

 There is also a wide range of museums in Bangkok dedicated to everything from the human body to Batman – although some of them would be better suited to older children.
 Those wanting a family-friendly way to learn about their new home should visit the Museum of Siam.
-Set in a neoclassical building, its combination of old and ultra-modern influences create a fascinating journey into Thai history and culture.
+Set in a neoclassical building, its combination of old and ultra-modern influences creates a fascinating journey into Thai history and culture.